benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Allows for us to render the _exact same_ UI server-side to a string!
+- Take that string and include it in HTML response
 - This is such a huge feature!
 - Before this, all UI libraries just assumed the DOM and browser
 - So getting your templates to run server-side was at best a pain; at worst in possible